 Okay, so not everyone has lots of money to spend on a holiday to Cancun, and we weren’t flashing the cash.
 We stayed in the Selina Hotel Zone which was the cheapest option on the hotel zone (they did have a great swimming pool!).

-We ate in most days, and kept a tight budget, so I have some little tips if you want to save some of your dollas.
+We ate in most days, and kept a tight budget, so I have some little tips if you want to save some of your dollars.

 If Cancun is a stop on a larger trip in Mexico, then you’ve got some great options.
 You can head to Playa Del Carmen and check out the many beaches and great nightlife up there, or head further to Tulum for more of the same (all still beautiful!).

-Cancun is great, but remember it’s not real Mexico!
-Mexico is an amazing country with amazing food and people.
+Cancun is great, but remember it’s not the real Mexico!
+Mexico is an incredible country with amazing food and people.
 So when possible, I’d try and go local, see local and meet local on your adventure.